 Even though it can be difficult to assess the success rate for continued abstinence among patients in recovery from alcohol addiction, recovery from alcohol addiction is possible.
 There are many treatment options available.
 A recent study suggests that a treatment program provides the best chance for short-term recovery, with nearly double the success rates compared to patients who did not utilize a treatment program.
 The most effective treatment programs typically involve a comprehensive approach with medication treatment, psychological services, and behavioral therapy.
 Social support is critical to success as steadfast abstinence requires persistence and social support during moments of potential weakness help prevent significant relapses.

-The Recovery Village Palm Beach provides a personalized treatment approach to alcohol and drug addiction.
+The Recovery Village Palm Beach at Baptist Health provides a personalized treatment approach to alcohol and drug addiction.
 Treatment is evidence-based and individualized to provide the best chance for sustained recovery.
 The use of Antabuse (disulfiram) in alcohol dependence treatment is part of a multidisciplinary treatment approach that includes psychiatric, psychosocial and behavioral services to help each patient achieve their best path to recovery.